 This course is a synchronous online course.
 All classes will be conducted via Zoom.
-Students are expected to be in class at the scheduled time (Tuesdays and Thursdays at 12:00 noon to 1:20 pm CST).
+Students are expected to be in class at the scheduled time and remain in class until dismissed (Tuesdays and Thursdays at 12:00 noon to 1:20 pm CST).